Stittsville Garage Doors (613) 777-6401

 One clear failure on an otherwise healthy door.
 A single torsion spring on a standard 16×7 steel door, tracks straight, cables intact — that is the “starting at” scenario.

 Maintenance before catastrophe.
-Our maintenance tune-up starts at $129 and catches loose hardware, dry rollers, and balance drift before the opener strips gears or the spring snaps at -25°C.
+Our 21-point tune-up runs $150–$180 and catches loose hardware, dry rollers, and balance drift before the opener strips gears or the spring snaps at -25°C.

 Local stocking.
 We run Stittsville routes daily; when the spring or gear kit is on the truck, you skip freight delays and second-visit charges common with out-of-town dispatch models.

 Honest repair-versus-replace advice.
-Sometimes the cheapest total cost is a new opener install starting at $550 instead of throwing parts at a tired unit — we would rather earn trust than maximize a single invoice.
+Sometimes the cheapest total cost is a new opener install ($650–$950 installed) instead of throwing parts at a tired unit — we would rather earn trust than maximize a single invoice.

 Red flags in a quote (including the $69 bait-and-switch)